officialmofabs/igeconnects/README.md

-# GitHub Community Discussions
+# IGE Cloud Connections Discussions

-In this repository, you will find categories for various product areas.
-Feel free to share feedback, discuss topics with other community members, or ask questions.
+In this repository, you will find categories for various product and service areas.
+Feel free to share feedback, discuss topics with other connection members, or ask questions.

-## Product Feedback
+## Feedback

 | **Feedback Category** | **About the Product** 	|
 |---	|---	|